websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_05.rst

 Local development server
 ========================

 Local development server is a web server running on your computer when you edit your application source code.
-It reflects changes in Python and template files back instantly. :term:`Pyramid` web framework provides :ref:`ws-pserve` command for this.
+It reflects changes in Python and template files instantly. :term:`Pyramid` web framework provides :ref:`ws-pserve` command for this.

 Starting a local web development server
 ---------------------------------------